emin63/ox_profile/README.md

 within your application.
 You can also run the profiler stand-alone without `Flask` as well.

+To learn more, you can browse the overview slides as [http://htmlpreview.github.io/?https://github.com/emin63/ox_profile/blob/master/docs/overview_slides.html](an HTML/javascript slideshow) or in [PDF form](https://github.com/emin63/ox_profile/blob/master/docs/overview_slides.pdf) or read more details below.

 # Why statistical profiling (and why ox_profile)?

 Python contains many profilers which instrument your code and give you